What You Need to Know About Being a Financial Caregiver

 [ Read: A Financial Caregiver’s Guide to Social Security Benefits ]

-Gather information about your parent’s finances
+Gather information about your loved one’s finances

-If your parents are reluctant to talk, let them know you need to gather information about their finances so you can help them in case of an emergency.
+If your loved ones are reluctant to talk, let them know you need to gather information about their finances so you can help them in case of an emergency.
 If they’re not comfortable telling you this information, ask them to write it down and put it someplace safe where you can access it.
 You need to know the following if you become a financial caregiver:

 - Sources of income, such as a pension, retirement savings and Social Security benefits.
 Find out if payments are made by check, direct deposit or by self-directed withdrawals in the case of retirement savings.